-The increase in the "Net Surplus on Services" between 2013/14 and 2014/15 is mainly due to additional income received.
-Firstly, in the "Cost of Services" line in the above table, approximately £3m of Section 106 Developer Contributions, associated with new residential development, was received.
-These funds are earmarked and set aside in a ring-fenced reserve until drawn down or passed onto other agencies to meet costs associated with new infrastructure - health and leisure facilities, etc.
+The decrease in the "Net Surplus on Services" of £4.6m between 2014/15 and 2015/16 was due to some significant income being received in 2014/15 compared to 2015/16.
+This income related to "one-off" receipts in 2014/15 of firstly, £3m of Section 106 Developer Contributions, associated with new residential development.
+These funds were earmarked and set aside in a ring-fenced reserve pending draw down to meet costs associated with new infrastructure - health and leisure facilities, etc.

-Secondly, within "Other Operating Income and Expenditure," a capital receipt of approximately £1.4m (net of disposal costs) was received from the sale of development land which is part of a major regeneration project in the area (as detailed later in this Foreword Statement).
-The sale proceeds have been transferred to an earmarked reserve as they are committed to financing the cost of a new Council Depot facility.
+Secondly, a capital receipt of approximately £1.4m (net of disposal costs) was received in 2014/15 from the sale of development land which is part of a major regeneration project in the District.
+Those sale proceeds were transferred to an earmarked reserve as they are committed to financing the cost of a new Works Depot.